 D-Mannose has been a supplement of interest to researchers, doctors, and consumers alike for its potential benefit in treating urinary tract infections (UTIs).

-Yes, D-Mannose is a sugar, but it’s essential to understand that not all sugars act the same way on blood glucose levels and insulin response.
-We know this thanks to a little something is known as the “Glycemic Index,” a method of measuring how fast a type of food can cause an increase in blood glucose levels.
+**A note for those with insulin sensitivity: Yes, D-Mannose is a sugar, but not all sugars act the same way on blood glucose levels and insulin response.
+We know this thanks to the “Glycemic Index,” a method of measuring how fast a type of food can cause an increase in blood glucose levels.

 Glucose is considered the simplest of sugars.
 It’s the primary source of energy for our bodies and has one of the highest glycemic indexes.
 Glucose is absorbed by the body and reaches organs rather quickly (within 30 minutes to an hour,) which is why it’s a concern for those with insulin-sensitivity conditions.
 Although D-Mannose is a simple sugar, it must be converted into glucose to be absorbed, making it a fast-acting sugar, but not as fast as glucose.